 Until May, 1940, Rotterdam was an elegant city of canals and stately historic houses in the Amsterdam style.
 It was a fine example of the Dutch genius for constructing beautiful cities where once, there were only water and swamps.

-Then the Luftwaffe appeared in the skies, like a plague of buzzing wasps and demolished Rotterdam within a few hours.
+Then the Nazi bombers appeared in the skies, like a plague of buzzing wasps and demolished Rotterdam within a few hours.

 The Nazis were the first to test the limits of the new technology.
 The total destruction of Rotterdam was meant to serve as a showcase of Nazi air power – and as a warning to the rest of the world.

 Unfortunately, it also served as an example of what technology could do, an example which was soon emulated by the British and Americans as they reduced German cities to rubble.

-I see the millions of people in Syria today – whose lives are being turned into Hell.
+I see the millions of people in Syria whose lives were turned into Hell – by Vladimir Putin.

 Oh yes, believe me, Zadkine’s ‘Devastated City’ is a statue for us all.